Ann Marie Calhoun

 Ann Marie Calhoun (née Simpson; born May 26, 1979) is an American classically trained violinist who has performed as a bluegrass and rock musician in a number of prominent acts, including Jethro Tull, Steve Vai, Widespread Panic, Dave Matthews Band, Ringo Starr, A.R.
 Rahman and Mick Jagger's SuperHeavy.
 She has closely collaborated with Hans Zimmer on numerous film scores, including Sherlock Holmes, Interstellar, 12 Years a Slave, The Lone Ranger, The Little Prince, Man of Steel, and Captain Phillips.
 She is the sister of violinist Mary Simpson.

-Personal life
+Early life

-She was born Ann Marie Simpson in 1979 in Virginia to a "hillbilly dad", a "documented descendant of Pocahontas", who plays banjo; and a "Chinese mom", who was a classically trained pianist.
+Calhoun was born on May 26, 1979 in Virginia to a "hillbilly dad", a "documented descendant of Pocahontas", who plays banjo and a "Chinese mom", who was a classically trained pianist.
 Her brothers play guitar and her sister, Mary Simpson, is an accomplished bluegrass fiddler.
-In 2016 she married Incubus guitarist Mike Einziger, with whom she has twin daughters, Talulah and Penelope, born in 2017.
-She was previously married to Brian Calhoun from 2002–2013.

 Music training

 Simpson began taking violin lessons at the age of three.
 As she says: "I actually don't remember learning how to play, because I started when I was three.
 I feel like I've always known."
 The first hint of her talent came at the age of four when Simpson and her father were watching a Washington Redskins game on television.
 After their marching band played "Hail to the Redskins", he suddenly heard it again, only this time on the violin.
 "She picked it up through her ears, and it came out through her fingers instantly.
 I knew she had a gift then."
 Simpson began playing bluegrass music with her siblings in the Simpson Family Band.
 As her father states: "When she was 14, I started taking her to the fiddle contests, and she won just about every one."

 Simpson attended Lake Braddock High School in Burke, Virginia, close to Washington, D.C.
 As a teenager, she was a youth fellow with the National Symphony Orchestra, a program that took her weekly to the Kennedy Center and provided private lessons with the National Symphony Orchestra's violinist, William Haroutounian.

 Simpson attended the University of Virginia where she double-majored in Music and Biology, graduating in the class of 2001.
 While studying there she shared her bluegrass fiddle talents with Walker's Run in Charlottesville, Virginia.
 From 2001 to 2003, she was part of the bluegrass fusion ensemble Old School Freight Train.
 She also takes part in Gary Ruley and Mule Train with other members of Walker's Run.

 Before dedicating herself completely to her musical career, Simpson taught science and directed the strings program at Woodberry Forest School, in Madison County, Virginia.
 She is "taking a leave from this school to pursue music."